 The Dynamic List is created.
 However, you must launch the Sentinel Control Center to add elements to the list.
 You can complete the Correlation rule creation process, then add elements to the list.
-For more information on adding elements, see Section 9.1.1, "Using the Sentinel Control Center to Create a Dynamic List," on page 109.
+For more information on adding elements, see "Using the Sentinel Control Center to Create a Dynamic List" on page 97.

-9.2 Managing Dynamic Lists
+Managing Dynamic Lists

-- Section 9.2.1, "Editing a Dynamic List," on page 111 - Section 9.2.2, "Deleting a Dynamic List," on page 112 - Section 9.2.3, "Removing Dynamic List Elements," on page 112
+- "Editing a Dynamic List" on page 99

+- "Deleting a Dynamic List" on page 100

+- "Removing Dynamic List Elements" on page 100

-9.2.1 Editing a Dynamic List
+Editing a Dynamic List

 - 1 Launch the Sentinel Control Center.
-For more information, see Step 1 in Section 9.1.1, "Using the Sentinel Control Center to Create a Dynamic List," on page 109. - 2 Launch the Dynamic Lists window: - (Conditional) If the Configuration menu is not enabled, click the Configuration tab, then click the Configuration menu > Dynamic Lists or click the licon in the toolbar. - (Conditional) If the Configuration menu is enabled, click the Configuration menu > Dynamic Lists or click the ...icon in the toolbar. - 3 In the Dynamic Lists window, select the dynamic list you want to edit, then click View/Edit. - 4 Make the necessary changes, then click OK.
+For more information, see Step 1 in "Using the Sentinel Control Center to Create a Dynamic List" on page 97. - 2 Launch the Dynamic Lists window: - (Conditional) If the Configuration menu is not enabled, click the Configuration tab, then click the Configuration menu > Dynamic Lists or click the icon in the toolbar. - 3 In the Dynamic Lists window, select the dynamic list you want to edit, then click View/Edit. - 4 Make the necessary changes, then click OK.